grandeljay/modified-cao-product-variants/README.md

 # CAO Product Variants

+Allows using the [CAO Artikelvarianten](https://www.cao-faktura.de/doku/cao-faktura/ErweiterungVarianten.html) module with your shop.

 ## Preperation

 Before installing the module in modified, some preperational steps are required to ensure everything works properly.